History of Manchester: Population

 Large numbers of (mostly Jewish) immigrants later came to Manchester from Central and Eastern Europe.
 The area, including Broughton, Prestwich and Whitefield today has a Jewish population of about 40,000.
 This is the largest Jewish community outside London by quite some way.
 To these groups may be added (in later years) Levantines (involved in the Egyptian cotton trade), Germans and Italians.
-The German influence can be seen in the city's Halle Orchestra and the Ancoats area of the city was known as Little Italy.
+The German influence can be seen in the city's Halle Orchestra, and the Ancoats area of the city in addition to its large Irish population contained an area known as Little Italy, centring on the parish of St Michaels.
 By the beginning of the 20th century, Manchester was a very cosmopolitan place and had additionally received immigrants from France, Greece, Armenia, Lithuania, Poland and Ukraine.
 The opening of the Manchester Ship Canal in 1894 lead to influx of workers from Africa, Asia, Middle East and Scandinavia.

 There has been a presence of Black people in Manchester since the 1700s.
 There are records of black people being buried at Manchester Cathedral from 1757.
 The abolitionist Thomas Clarkson noted during a speech in Manchester in 1787 "'I was surprised also to find a great crowd of black people standing round the pulpit.
 There might be forty or fifty of them.'

 From the 1940s onwards further waves of immigration brought Cypriots and Hungarians fleeing conflict but in the largest numbers came people re-settling from the British Colonies of the Indian subcontinent, Caribbean and Hong Kong.
 There has been a Chinese community in the city since the early 20th century.
 Chinatown, Manchester is said to be the second largest in the United Kingdom and the third largest in Europe.

 From the 1990s onwards Kosovans, Afghans, Iraqis and Congolese have settled in the area.